Feilakas/samsho5_fe/README.md

 **The syntax is python samsho5_fe.py <Input_folder> <Output_folder>.**

-- The script samsho5_fe-SC is an older iteration of the above and produces the exact same file, albeit much MUCH slower, on account of using a single process (the above script leverages multiple processes).
+- The script samsho5_fe-SC is an older iteration of the above and produces the exact same file, albeit much MUCH slower, on account of using a single process (the newer script leverages multiple processes).

 **The syntax is the same as above**

 - The remaining scripts are simply parts of the main script and only perform one of the four needed functions which output the intended files.

-**These scripts do not require any syntax and will assume the needed files are in the same folder as the script.
-The will also output their intended files in said folder.**
+**These scripts do not require any arguments and will assume the needed files are in the same folder as the script.
+They will also output their intended files in said folder.**

 The files these scripts need as input may be found in "bundleSamuraiShodown5Special.mbundle" which resides in "Steam\steamapps\common\SAMURAI SHODOWN NEOGEO COLLECTION\Bundle".